Kyushu (九州 Kyūshū, lit. “Nine Provinces”) comprises the following prefectures:

 During the Tokugawa Period, the Dutch trading post at Nagasaki was Japan’s only link to the rest of the world, and the city is now a prime attraction and study destination.
 Nagasaki has numerous universities and schools and a long history including the atomic tragedy of 1945.
-The northern city of Fukuoka is the main international entry point and is also the terminus of the shinkansen (bullet train) from Tōkyō.
+The northern city of Fukuoka is the principal international entry point and is also the terminus of the Shinkansen (bullet train) from Tōkyō.
 This city is very close to Korea and has large numbers of Korean and Taiwanese students and residents.
 Cities such as Kumamoto and Kagoshima are famous for their history, castles and feudal era gardens.
-On the east coast the city of Beppu is famous throughout Japan for its hot springs (and high prices).
-Active volcanoes to visit include Mount Aso and Sakurajima, and there are plenty of good hiking opportunities in the many national parks throughout Kyūshū island.
+On the east coast, the city of Beppu is renowned throughout Japan for its hot springs (and high prices).
+Active volcanoes to visit include Mount Aso and Sakurajima, and there are plenty of excellent hiking opportunities in the many national parks throughout Kyūshū island.

 Kyūshū is an ideal destination for those who are not seeking to spend long (or visit at all) the major cities of Ōsaka and Tōkyō.
-It has plenty to offer in the way of water sports and hiking, and is perfectly located to visit the Korean peninsula (with regular ferry crossings to both Pusan in South Korea) and to other parts of Japan (Ōsaka, Shikoku, etc).
+It has plenty to offer in the way of water sports and hiking and is ideally located to visit the Korean peninsula (with regular ferry crossings to both Pusan in South Korea) and to other parts of Japan (Ōsaka, Shikoku, etc.).

 Nagasaki Peace Park

-The epicenter of the blast is now marked with a black stone monolith in the Peace Park.
+The epicentre of the blast is now marked with a black stone monolith in the Peace Park.
 Nearby, a museum has information about the bomb and its effects.
-Statues donated by countries around the globe decorate the park, symbolizing the friendship of nations and the desire to avoid such a terrible tragedy in the future.
+Statues donated by countries around the globe decorate the park, symbolising the friendship of nations and the desire to avoid such a tragedy in the future.

-Rice, tea, tobacco, sweet potatoes, soy, and citrus fruit (especially mikan, mandarin oranges) are the major crops, and stock farming, hog raising, and fishery flourish.
+Rice, tea, tobacco, sweet potatoes, soy, and citrus fruit (especially mikan, mandarin oranges) are the principal crops, and stock farming, hog raising, and fishery flourish.
 Coal used to be mined mainly in Fukuoka and Saga prefectures, but the two last commercial mines were finally closed in 2001.
-Heavy and chemical industry is concentrated in northern Kyūshū, in particular around the city of Kitakyūshū.
+The heavy and chemical industry is concentrated in northern Kyūshū, in particular around the city of Kitakyūshū.
 The major industrial products are iron, steel, chemicals, and metals.

 The region, particularly the northern part, was the first in Japan to be touched by continental culture.
 Consequently, industry developed early.
-The urban centres are Fukuoka and Kitakyūshū, the former a center of administration, economics, commerce, traffic, and culture and the latter an industrial center.
+The urban centres are Fukuoka and Kitakyūshū, the former a centre of administration, economics, commerce, traffic, and culture and the latter an industrial centre.

 The seven main prefectures (Kyūshū excluding Okinawa Prefecture):